appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 <script type="text/javascript" src="//www.google.com/trends/embed.js?hl=sv&q=static+site+generator&cmpt=q&tz=Etc/GMT-1&tz=Etc/GMT-1&content=1&cid=TIMESERIES_GRAPH_0&export=5&w=500&h=330"></script>

 With Appernetic we are building a static web generator as a service that is easy to use for non-technical users and add some extra value.
 To start with we have included an easy to use editor, visual tree view, image upload, site preview, continuous integration with GitHub and atomic deploy, auto save and theme cloning.
-We also
+We also eat our own dog food and use it for everything possible.
+Keep